 The Company follows the provisions of ASC 985, Software, which requires software development costs for software to marketed externally to be expensed as incurred until the establishment of technological feasibility, at which time those costs are capitalized until the software is available for general release and amortized over its estimated useful life of ten years.
 For the nine months ended March 31, 2020, the Company expensed \$0.6 million of research and development expenses related to capitalized software.
+There was no research and development expense related to capitalized software during the three months ended March 31, 2020.
 There was no research and development expense related to capitalized software for the three and nine months March 31, 2021.
 Technological feasibility is established upon the completion of a working model that has been validated.